 Map: Lower Postill

-This final 2022 event of the Kelowna orienteering calendar will take place in the fantastic detailed terrain on the Lower Postill map behind the Kelowna airport.
+This first event of the 2023 Kelowna orienteering calendar takes place in the fantastic detailed terrain on the Lower Postill map behind the Kelowna airport.

 The Lower Postill terrain is a beautiful open forest with numerous rock and contour features and a significant trail network.

-This activity will be on the same newly expanded map as the spring event here.
+This activity will be on the same newly expanded map as last year's event here.
 For those who've done previous events here, the former sprint standard map has been redrafted to a forest standard and expanded to include new terrain.
-If you missed running on this fantastic new map in the spring, come check it out!
+If you missed running on this fantastic new map last year, come check it out!

 - 09:30 -- Check-in opens with help and coaching available.